What is the Expense Ratio?

 Marketing fees are costs incurred by the investment fund to advertise its products and services to potential shareholders for the purpose of raising more money for investment.
 Such fees are used to create advertising banners, print and distribute pamphlets to potential shareholders, as well as sponsor ads to the target market.

-The more money an investment fund holds, the more portfolios that the company can invest in, and it means a higher management fee for the fund managers.
+The more money an investment fund holds, the more portfolios that the company can invest in, and this means a higher management fee for the fund managers.
 Marketing fees are added to the expense ratio and make up a small percentage of the ratio.

 Changes in the Expense Ratio

 The expense ratio of a company is usually predictable, and an investment fund with a high expense ratio will likely continue operating with a high expense ratio.
 An investor planning to get their funds managed by a mutual fund can review a fund’s prospectus to find its average expense ratio over the last five years.

 The operating expenses incurred by a fund are comprised of both fixed and variable expenses, which are calculated as a fixed percentage of the fund’s assets.
 This means that the expenses behave as variable expenses since the total expenses will depend on the total assets under management at any given time.

 For example, assume that a fund charges a management fee of 1% of the total assets under management.
 It means that the fund will charge a constant 1% regardless of any increases in the total assets under management.
 If the fund total assets amounted to $30,000,000 in 2017, and then increased to $35,000,000 in 2018, the management fee charged will be equal to $300,000 and $350,000, respectively.
 Similarly, a fixed cost such as rent will vary in percentage depending on the total assets that are under management across different periods.